HuaweiCloudDeveloper/gaussdb_prometheus-exporter/README-RDS.md

-# Using Gaussdb-Exporter with AWS:RDS
+# Using GaussDB-Exporter with AWS:RDS

 ### When using gaussdb-exporter with Amazon Web Services' RDS, the
   rolname "rdsadmin" and datname "rdsadmin" must be excluded.